wasertech/verified_sentences_stt/README.md

 Using the [Training Wizard for STT](https://gitlab.com/waser-technologies/models/en/stt/-/blob/master/model.train),

-User is presented some sentences from the NLU data.
+Users are presented with some sentences from the NLU data.

-His role is to determine if the sentences can be used to train a language model for STT.
+Their role is to determine if the sentences can be used to train a language model for STT.

 If a sentence is usable, then it is accepted (`true += 1`).
 Else it is rejected (`false =+ 1`).

-At the end of the process user can share his results.
+At the end of the process users can share their results.

 They look like so.